 If you take a home like that and plow snow towards the home all winter (as happened here as well), you’re even going to compound the water in the basement problem.
 And if the home had been located on low ground where the greater landscape tends to drain to, it might have gotten even wetter!

-6 Ways to Keep a U.P.
+6 Ways to Keep Your U.P.
 Basement Dry

 Water in the basement is a big issue that has homeowners scratching their heads in frustration, especially in the springtime.
 But once we know where the water is coming from, it’s much easier to find an appropriate wet basement solution for your home!